-.

 For intra-band FDD-FDD LTE-NR dual connectivity with collocated deployment, the UE shall be capable of handling at least a relative receive timing difference between subframe timing of signal from PCell and slot timing of signal from PSCell as shown in Table 7.6.2-1 provided the UE indicates that it is capable of asynchronous dual connectivity [TS 36.331].

-For intra-band TDD-TDD LTE-NR dual connectivity with collocated deployment, the UE shall be capable of handling at least a relative receive timing difference between subframe timing of signal from PCell and slot timing of signal from PSCell as shown in Table 7.6.2-2 below .
+For intra-band LTE-NR dual connectivity with collocated deployment, the UE shall be capable of handling at least a relative receive timing difference between subframe timing of signal from PCell and slot timing of signal from PSCell as shown in Table 7.6.2-3 provided the UE indicates that it is only capable of synchronous dual connectivity [TS 36.331].